CSCfi/csc-user-guide/CONTRIBUTING.md

 must use pull requests.

 ### Overview

-**writer:**
+**Writer:**

  - Create your own branch from master (or work in an already existing branch, if agreed)
  - Create / bring there the content you want to work with.
 Pay attention to file naming!
  - Make sure the data is 100% correct (no Taito or other old references, language is correct, commands work, style is same as in other articles)
- - When creating new article, add it also to the mkdocs.yml navigation OR in the index.md file in that folder (in case of FAQs or softwares (=apps) for example)
+ - When creating new article, add it also to the mkdocs.yml navigation OR in the index.md file in that folder (in case of FAQs or softwares (= apps) for example).
+See also the [FAQ](FAQ.md#how-to-include-my-new-page-in-the-navigation-panel)
  - Make a pull request for your work to be added to Master
     - Look at the test results of your PR: if they are red, check what's wrong and commit to the PR directly to fix it
         - **How?** Click on the "Details" link for the failing test.
 Then click the "The Build" Failed -link more or less at the center of the page.
-This will open detailed results of the tests and help you pinpoint the error.)
+This will open detailed results of the tests and help you pinpoint the error.
+See also the [FAQ](FAQ.md#my-pr-did-not-pass-the-tests-what-to-do)
-    - Assign one or more reviewers, try to choose someone who knows the _content_
+    - Assign one or more reviewers, try to choose someone who knows the _content_.
+See also the [FAQ](FAQ.md#how-and-who-should-i-ask-to-review-my-pr).
-        - **Tip** Add a link to the rahtiapp-preview page (https://csc-guide-preview.rahtiapp.fi/origin/
-<your-branch-name>/rest-of-url/) in the Pull Request description to help reviewer)
+        - **Tip** Add a link to the rahtiapp-preview page (https://csc-guide-preview.rahtiapp.fi/origin/<your-branch-name>/rest-of-url/) in the Pull Request description to help reviewer
     - Pull requests which do not meet the requirements will not be accepted.
 Note that you can keep committing to a pull request after it has been submitted.
     - Write meaningful pull request messages, so it is easier for reviewers to do their job.
     - Communicate!
 Use "WIP" (=Work In Progress) in your pull request title, if you don't wish the branch to be merged to master (i.e. you want to continue working with it).
- - Once PR has been accepted, remove the temporary branch (if not deleted at merge)
+ - Once PR has been accepted, remove the temporary branch (if not deleted by an admin at merge)

 **Reviewer:** If you get a request to review a pull request, please contribute to help publish the changes!